sktston/passkey-rp-sample/README.md

 ### Native Application Supports

 WebAuthn APIs are also available for native applications running on iOS, Android etc. The RP web application **MUST** declare that it owns and controls the native applications by including such associations.
-In this sample application, the website contains the [such association](src/main/resources/static/.well-known/assetlinks.json) for SK telecom's sample Android application.
+In this sample application, the website contains the [such association](src/main/resources/static/.well-known/assetlinks.json) for SK Telecom's sample Android application.
 If you have your own Android application, you could simply replace values in `package_name` and `sha256_cert_fingerprints` with your own.

 ## Quick Start